aercanozcan/Progressive/README.md

 # Progressive
 Simple Progress indicator helper.
 But why?
 Are you sick of changing layouts and wrapping views in ViewGroups just to show a stupid progress bar?
-Progressive eliminitas that burden as much as possible.
+Progressive eliminates that burden as much as possible.
 Feel free to contribute!